Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 **++0004++:** Then we cannot touch him for now.
 But he may yet do our work for us…

 **++0003++:** We shall see.
 Given that there is nothing constructive that can be done about it, I see no reason to continue to expend time and resources on this discussion.
-Closing session---Return to your duties.
+Closing session - Return to your duties.

 **++SESSION 508, TERMINATED++**
 ___